 "AUNT SATSUKI!"
 The rainbow kids smiled and ran over to the woman to hug her.

 "Kids, I don't think you should touch Momoi-san right now."
 Kuroko said.
 "You're all covered in... goo."

 "Eh?"
 Momoi jumped in surprise once she heard the familiar voice and stared at the young man she hadn't noticed at the start.

 Light blue eyes.

-An expression blank as a clear bond paper.
+An expression blank as a clear sheet of bond paper.

 There was only one man like that out there.

 "Tetsu-kun?"
-The hope was oh so loud in her voice.
+The hope was oh so loud and clear in her voice.